MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 ms.author: brblanch
 ---

-# Rehost an on-premises Linux app to Azure VMs and Azure MySQL
+# Rehost an on-premises Linux app to Azure VMs and Azure Database for MySQL

-This article shows how the fictional company Contoso rehosts a two-tier Linux-based Apache/MySQL/PHP (LAMP) app, migrating it from on-premises to Azure using Azure VMs and Azure MySQL.
+This article shows how the fictional company Contoso rehosts a two-tier Linux-based Apache/MySQL/PHP (LAMP) app, migrating it from on-premises to Azure using Azure VMs and Azure Database for MySQL.

 osTicket, the service desk app used in this example, is provided as open source.
 If you'd like to use it for your own testing, you can download it from [GitHub](https://github.com/osTicket/osTicket).